-Western Washington can be a tremendously productive region for growing grain.
-Grain works well in crop rotation with vegetables, vegetable seed and other crops.
-Simultaneously, rapidly growing regional craft malting, brewing and distilling industries are hungry for grain that can be traced back to the farmer.
-It is a great time for developing connections between growers and the craft beverage industry, to help farmers stay in business with higher value markets, and to bring unique flavors to customers while providing opportunities for the end consumer to proudly support our region’s farmers.
-This project is focused on evaluating grain (mostly barley) for meeting craft beverage markets, and conducting market and production assessments to provide funding entities such as regional Port’s with solid data for them to use in financing needed infrastructure such as grain storage and handling facilities.
+Western Washington is a tremendously productive region for growing cereals, pulse crops, and vegetable seed.
+These crops works well in crop rotation with vegetables, forage/hay, and other crops.
+Simultaneously, rapidly growing specialty grain markets (such as the craft malting, brewing and distilling industries) are hungry for product that can be traced back to the farmer.
+It is a great time for developing connections between growers and the these industries, to help farmers stay in business with higher value markets, and to bring unique flavors and higher nutrition to customers while providing opportunities for the end consumer to proudly support our region’s farmers.

-This project was funded the WSU Center for Sustaining Agriculture and Natural Resources’ BIOAg program (Biologically Intensive and Organic Agriculture.
-For a full project decription click here: WSU BIOAg proposal – 17.05.11_for website
+- For a full project description click here: WSU BIOAg proposal – 17.05.11_for website